 What is the AEST?
 It's an acronym that stands for The Automaton-Enhanced Special Taskforce.
 The AEST was founded by the IPM, under my father's advisory.
 It was established as a mean to train Users and their automatons, who showcased high potential in the trials, in a more efficient and specialized manner than standard military training.
 Effectively, the program is able to take class C-II Users, or the equivalent of the automaton covering an entire arm, to Class G-II or even H-I in a fifth of the time it would take a user to make that leap with standard training.

 The AEST was effectively run by my father with little to no interference from the IPM.
 That is until they put him behind bars for suspected treason/secrecy regarding his latest findings.
-His team is still in charge, but the IPM has established even tighter surveillance on the facilities "in order to ensure the highest level of security and comfort for our growing elite Users" would be what you'd hear one of the higher-ups say when asked to justify the academy suddenly feeling like a prison.
+His team is still in charge, but the IPM has established even tighter surveillance on the facilities. " We have taken such measures in order to ensure the highest level of security and comfort for our growing elite Users" would be what you'd hear one of the higher-ups say when asked to justify the academy suddenly feeling like a prison.
 If my safety was only achievable by locking me in then the IPM has to reconsider their philosophies.